 Providing Detailed Descriptions

-Detailed descriptions of the project are essential.
-These descriptions should cover project scope, tasks, deliverables, and any specific methodologies or technologies required.
+Detailed project descriptions are essential.
+These descriptions should cover the project scope, tasks, deliverables, and any specific methodologies or technologies required.
 For example, if a software development project is planned, specify platform preferences and integration needs.
 Detailed descriptions enable vendors to provide accurate and comprehensive proposals.

 Establishing Clear Timelines